TL;DR

 And increasingly, the "visitors" scanning directory listings are LLMs.
 When someone asks Claude or ChatGPT "what's a good project management tool for remote teams," the answer draws from—among other sources—what's written on G2, Capterra, and TrustRadius.
 AI reads these descriptions to build consensus about what software to recommend, assessing which products fit specific use cases.

-Straightforward text written for comparison and machine readability.
-That's the job.
+The job is straightforward text written for comparison and machine readability.
 And AI is well-suited for generating multiple versions of verifiable content, formatted to different specs—which is exactly what directory descriptions require.

 Marketing-Speak In, Directory-Speak Out